Laragok/Protein_Data_Covariance/README.md

 ## Running The Code

-As the files are in Jupyter make sure Jupyter is installed and run:
+As the files are in Jupyter, make sure Jupyter is installed and run

        	   Jupyter notebook <file_name>